SDarioosh/Obsidian-Vault/EEL5632/Presentation 1 Script.md

 **(Slide 10: Application Modules > Overview)**

-"Good afternoon, everyone.
+"Good afternoon, My name is Shahyah and I’ll be presenting the application modules section.
 Now that we've covered how the SAFELANE system perceives the world, let's dive into the brains of the operation: the **Decision Layer** and its **Application Modules**

 The decision system's primary role is to analyze the current driving situation, identify any risks, and then suggest the proper action for the lane-keeping function to perform .
 To achieve this, it relies on critical data from several key modules.
 We will now go through each of these components, starting with how the system plans for the road ahead."